MA and PsyD Programs in School Psychology

 Fieldwork

 In each of our training programs, FDU faculty collaborate closely with field sites to provide developmentally appropriate practicum opportunities that culminate in a capstone internship experience.
 Students in the MA + Certification program and Traditional PsyD program complete the majority of their practicum experiences in local school districts, and Advanced PsyD students complete a second-year rotation in FDU’s Center for Psychological Services.
-Ongoing guidance and support to students and sites is provided by Dr. Meaghan Guiney, the Coordinator of Field Experiences and author of The School Psychology Supervisor’s Toolkit.
+Ongoing guidance and support to students and sites is provided by the Coordinator of Field Experiences.

-FDU is particularly proud to offer paid second-year practicum and third-year internship opportunities to our MA/Certification and Traditional PsyD students who work in the Newark Public Schools through a $1.9M grant from the US Department of Education.
-Practicum students earn $3000/year for providing counseling services to students at one of the Newark demonstration schools for the equivalent of one day per week; interns earn $15,000/year for providing a full range of psychological services at a demonstration school five days per week.
-In addition to the opportunity to deliver school psychology services, practicum students and interns participate in group supervision with credentialed school psychologists and are able to participate in professional development initiatives in social-emotional learning and trauma-informed care.
+FDU is particularly proud to offer paid second-year practicum and third-year internship opportunities to our MA/Certification and Traditional PsyD students who work in the Bogota and Teaneck Public Schools and are supported by grants from the US Department of Education.
+In addition to the opportunity to deliver school psychology services, practicum students and interns participate in group supervision with credentialed school psychologists and have the opportunity to participate in professional development initiatives in social-emotional learning and trauma-informed care.

 We offer Advanced PsyD students the unique opportunity to complete their internship experience within the district where they are employed, so long as they can modify their work experiences to allow for professional growth.
 This allows them to maintain their salaried positions during internship if they so choose.
 Sheltered practicum experiences in the second year of the program provide training opportunities and supervision focused on cognitive behavioral approaches to therapy, trauma-informed care, parent training, and supporting students with ASD transitioning into the college setting.